The Maker-Breaker directed triangle game: Introduction

 Our work considers a framework with additional \emph{directional constraints} on the winning sets of the traditional Maker-Breaker positional game played on graphs.
 In particular, we study a `directionally constrained' variant of the usual triangle game (\cite{chvatal1978biased}, \cite{balogh2011chvatal}, \cite{glazik2022new}), i.e.\ we consider directed triangles (or $3$-cycles) as our winning sets, and our board is a \emph{tournament} (i.e.\ a complete directed graph) instead of an undirected graph.
-For the unbiased version of this directed triangle game on the \emph{parity tournament} $\Pi(n)$ (a special type of tournament with a more `regular' or `balanced' distribution of incoming edges across vertices), we proved that for $n\leq 6$, Breaker has a winning strategy for the game played on $\Pi(n)$, while for all $n> 6$, Maker has a winning strategy.
+For the unbiased version of this directed triangle game on the \emph{parity tournament} $\Pi(n)$ (a special type of tournament which is regular for odd $n$ and near-regular for even $n$), we proved that for $n\le 6$, Breaker has a winning strategy for the game played on $\Pi(n)$,while for all $n \ge 7$, Maker has a winning strategy.
 We also identify that the bias threshold for this directed triangle game on the parity tournament is of the order $\sqrt{n}$, matching the order of its undirected counterpart (as seen in \cite{chvatal1978biased}), and provide an upper and lower bound on $b^*(n)$.

 Moving away from the parity tournament, we address the Maker-Breaker directed triangle game played on a random tournament $T(n,p)$ in which, for every pair $i,j$ of vertices with $i<j$, the edge between $i$ and $j$ is oriented, independent of all else, \emph{from} $i$ \emph{towards} $j$ with probability $p$, and \emph{from} $j$ \emph{towards} $i$ with probability ($1-p$), where $p\in (0,1)$ is a given constant.
 We show that Maker wins with probability tending to $1$ as the board size (i.e.\ the size of the tournament, $n$) tends to infinity, in this particular game.